 - What your distributor’s responsibilities are, in terms of promoting your product and making sales?

-- Although, there are restrictions on disclosure of confidential information.
+- Although, there are restrictions on the disclosure of confidential information.